Ukrainian priest, family narrowly escape house fire after arson attack | CBC News

 "It's really an incredible story and a testament to both the parents of the children to ensure their safety by closing doors behind them to help prevent rapid fire spread into into the areas where they were ...
 It certainly could have been much worse."

-A cat found inside the home was revived with oxygen and is now recovering at an animal hospital.

-MacIntyre said police are hoping people come forward with information and tips.
+MacIntyre said police are hoping people come forward with information and tips about the incident.

 Clarifications